TSE-Systems/tse-analytics-docs/docs/get-started/workspaces.md

 ![Figure: Saving Workspace.png](../images/Saving Workspace.png)

-> **Important**: A workspace must be saved manually as described above before closing the software since workspaces are not saved automatically.
+!!! warning
-> All changes made to a workspace will be lost if the workspace has not been saved before closing or exiting the software.
+    A workspace must be saved manually as described above before closing the software since workspaces are not saved automatically.
-{style = 'warning'}
+    All changes made to a workspace will be lost if the workspace has not been saved before closing or exiting the software.

 **Open Workspace**